Antique and Vintage Turkish Rugs

 Turkish rugs tend to be geometric or slightly floral patterns that can feel traditional or modern.
 Even more than a fully perfect and restored Turkish rug, I have realized that I love the thin, worn and faded look of distressing.

-Because they have a less feminine, floral quality than many other Oriental rugs on the market, they work beautifully in our home!
+They have a less feminine, floral quality than many other Oriental rugs on the market, they work beautifully in our home and create a neutral background!

 Real Turkish rugs have a few clear markers.